 The Best Time Visit Victoria Falls is during the high water season from January to early May, when the Zambezi River is at full flow.
-For the average holiday traveller, Victoria Falls provides an absolutely awesome experience, whilst for the adventure-seeker, this is the best time for white water rafting on the Zambezi.
+For the average holiday traveller, Victoria Falls provides an absolutely awesome experience, whilst for the adventure-seeker, this is the best time for White Water Rafting Vicotria Falls on the Zambezi.

 That being said, Victoria Falls makes a fantastic year-round destination thanks to its mild winters, hot summers, and enviable location straddling Zambia and Zimbabwe.
 It will come as no surprise that a journey to Victoria Falls is a prominent feature on many of our favourite Tours.